lumapps/dbt-docs/bi-tools/lookerstudio/README.md

 ### Step 2 : Going further

-In the previous step, you created your first Looker Studio connector and you shared it within your organization via a dLooker Studioatastudio datastource or a Looker Studio report
+In the previous step, you created your first Looker Studio connector and you shared it within your organization via a Looker Studio datasource or a Looker Studio report
 You might want to explore other data in the lumapps datalake.

 To do so :